 Development and application of differential privacy to power grid and vehicle mobility data and applications ⇒ The DOE Office of Cybersecurity, Energy Security, and Emergency Response (CESER) is seeking to deploy the former operationally and the latter has already enabled mobility research otherwise not possible due to data sharing restrictions.

-Developed the first practical approaches to integrate physics of operational technology in the power grid with intrusion detection to ensure their secure operation. ⇒ Now broadly used in applied R&D efforts globally, and appear in DOE funding solicitations and Congressional budget appropriations.
+Developed the first practical approaches to integrate physics of operational technology in the power grid with intrusion detection to ensure their secure operation. ⇒ Now broadly used in applied research efforts globally, and appear in DOE funding solicitations and Congressional budget appropriations.

 Co-leading the Open Science Cyber Risk Profile (OSCRP) working group — an approach to help research cyberinfrastructure operators understand cyber risks. ⇒ Now a recommended reference in all NSF CICI solicitations since 2018 and the NSF Research Infrastructure Guide (RIG) (21-107, Dec.
 2021).